-Sub-clauses 2.2(b) 2.2.2 and 2.2(c)2.2.3 do not prevent the Institute from doing the following things, provided they are done in good faith:
+Sub-clauses 2.2(b) and 2.2(c) do not prevent the Institute from doing the following things, provided they are done in good faith:

-paying a Member or Director for goods or services they have provided or expenses they have properly incurred at fair and reasonable rates or rates more favourable to the Institute;
+paying a Member or Director for goods or services they have provided or expenses they have properly incurred at fair and reasonable rates or rates that are more favourable to the Institute in the ordinary and usual course of business;

-making a payment to a Member or Director in carrying out the Institute’s charitable purpose(s); or
+making a payment to a Member or Director in carrying out the Institute’s Principal Purpose;

-paying Directors’ remuneration and benefits in accordance with clause 7.57.5.
-Any payment made under sub-clause 2.2(d)2.2.4 must be approved by the Directors.
+paying Directors’ remuneration and benefits in accordance with clause 7.5; or

-The Institute may pay premiums for insurance indemnifying Directors, as allowed for by law (including the Corporations Act) and this Constitution.
+paying premiums for insurance indemnifying Directors, as permitted by law (including the Corporations Act) and this Constitution.

+Any payment made under sub-clause 2.2(d) must be approved by the Directors.

-Members and Directors must repay on demand any dividend, bonus, profit or other benefit received from the Institute in breach of this clause 2.22.2.
+Members and Directors must repay on demand any dividend, bonus, profit or other benefit received from the Institute in breach of this clause 2.2.

-Distribution of assets on revocation of endorsement or winding up

-Where on the winding up of the Institute or dissolution of the Institute, there is a surplus of assets after satisfying all the Institute’s liabilities and expenses, the surplus:

-must not be paid or distributed to the Members in their capacity as Members; and

-will be given or transferred to such other fund, authority, institution or company which:

-if the Institute is a registered charity, is charitable at law;

-has similar objects to those of the Institute as described in this Institute; and

-prohibits the distribution of profit or gain to its Members in their capacity as Members.

-The identity of the fund, authority, institution or company will be decided by the Members by ordinary resolution on or before the time of such winding up or dissolution.
-If the Members fail to decide, the fund, authority, institution or company will be determined by application to the Supreme Court in the State of incorporation.

 MEMBERSHIP

 Classes of Members

-The Institute has the Membership Classes described in Schedule ;
+The Board may determine, in consultation with the National Council:

+the various classes of membership of the Institute;

+qualifications for admission to each class;

+rights attaching to being a Member in each class; and

+any restrictions attaching to being a Member in each class.

+Subject to the Corporations Act and any other applicable laws, the Board may, at any time, in consultation with the National Council:

+vary or cancel rights attaching to a Membership Class; and

+convert a member from one Membership Class to another Membership Class.

-The suffix letters, eligibility criteria and voting rights for each Membership Class are as set out in Schedule 2;
+The suffix letters, eligibility criteria, qualifications, rights and restrictions of each Membership Class are set out in the Regulations.

-The Board may establish a Level 2 Membership Class for any of the classes listed in Schedule 2.
-Members of the Level 2 Membership Class do not have the right to attend any general meeting or the right to vote.

-Eligibility
+In exceptional circumstances, the National Council may resolve to bestow a posthumous title or award of the Institute to a person who was a Member at the time of, or prior to, their death.

+Admission